 Landlords’ Rights & Responsibilities in Georgia

-As a landlord in the state of Georgia, you have the following rights.
-A right to:
+Landlords in the state of Georgia, have the following rights.

 - Evict a tenant who fails to abide by the terms of the lease agreement.